losfair/gluon/README.md

 # gluon

-Launch selfhosted apps in one click with mvSQLite and Fly.io
+WIP.
+Launch selfhosted apps in one click with mvSQLite and Fly.io.